mysql/mysql-sys/README.md

 are restored at the end of the procedure.
 Supported values are:
 ** current - use the current settings.
 ** medium - enable some settings.
-This requires the SUPER privilege.
 ** full - enables all settings.
 This will have a big impact on the performance - be careful using this option.
-This requires the SUPER privilege.

 ##### Example
 ```SQL